AT&T Fiber is the way to go if you want fast fiber internet, but Xfinity is more affordable.

 Dollar value

-Xfinity, on the other hand, offers some of the cheapest plans available in the country.
+Xfinity, on the other hand, offers some of the cheapest plans available in 39 states.
 You get a really good deal with Xfinity: Fast speeds, lots of data, and low prices for the first one to three years on a promotional term.
 However, after this promotional term is over, you can experience a price increase by $20 to $30 each month.
 Xfinity sometimes offers router rental included in promotional terms, but this reverts back to $15 per month when the term is over.
 You also have to pay for professional installation.
 Even if you opt to self-install instead, you have to pay for that too.

 AT&T and Xfinity score equally on dollar value.
 If you’re tossing up between the two though, it’s best to go with AT&T’s fiber plan.
 Even though it’s more expensive, the fiber connection gets you a smoother experience overall.
 It’s also future proof, so as technology advances, you’re in the right position to upgrade too.
 Xfinity uses an older cable technology, so even if it’s cheaper, it’s not the best quality for your money.